Nearshore 101

 Total Cost of Engagement (TCE): A smarter way to analyze outsourcing costs

-In 2005, Softtek introduced the Total Cost of Engagement (TCE) framework to help buyers understand the full scope of outsourcing costs beyond hourly rates.
-Initially, many buyers were concerned about nearshore pricing compared to offshore, but TCE revealed that nearshore often has similar or lower total costs while offering greater strategic value.
+In 2005, Softtek introduced the Total Cost of Engagement (TCE) framework to help buyers look beyond hourly rates and evaluate the full financial impact of outsourcing.
+At the time, many buyers were hesitant about nearshore pricing compared to offshore.
+TCE showed that when all cost factors are considered, nearshore often delivers equal or lower total costs—plus better collaboration and long-term value.

 The original TCE included the following cost drivers:

-1. Allocation costs: Additional expenses incurred for on-site resources, such as office space, utilities, and supplies.
+1. Allocation costs: Expenses for on-site resource needs like office space, equipment, and physical infrastructure.

-2. Telecommunication and travel costs: Expenses related to data communication, international calls, and travel required to maintain effective collaboration between client and vendor teams.
+2. Telecom and travel costs: Spending on data communication, international calls, and travel to keep distributed teams connected.

-3. Transition and knowledge transfer (KT): Costs associated with onboarding, training, and transferring knowledge between the client and the vendor team during the initial engagement phase.
+3. Transition and knowledge transfer (KT): Upfront investment in onboarding, training, and knowledge ramp-up during the early stages of a partnership.

-4. Geopolitical and risk factors: Risks related to intellectual property, political stability, legal frameworks, and compliance requirements.
-These can vary based on the vendor's geographic location.
+4. Geopolitical and risk factors: Risks tied to IP protection, political stability, legal frameworks, and compliance—all of which vary by geography.

 Download the original 2005 TCE whitepaper to explore the full framework

-Beyond cost savings: Evaluating value drivers in modern nearshoring
+Beyond cost savings: Evaluating modern nearshore value drivers

-2. Technology arbitrage: Modern nearshore providers embed AI, automation, and cloud solutions into daily operations as a form of nearshore technology arbitrage.
-This approach reduces manual effort, accelerates delivery, and drives long-term efficiency, positioning providers as strategic partners.
+2. Technology arbitrage: Nearshore providers now embed AI, automation, and cloud solutions as a form of nearshore technology arbitrage.
+This can reduce manual effort, accelerate delivery, and increase long-term efficiency.

-3. Continuous innovation: By using Agile methodologies and real-time collaboration, nearshore teams enable faster iterations, ongoing problem-solving, and consistent innovation—unlocking both cost efficiencies and competitive advantages.
+3. Continuous innovation: With Agile practices and real-time collaboration, nearshore teams drive iterative problem-solving and unlock both cost and competitive advantages.

 Real-world nearshore examples: